javimartinez0/Cross_assets_pair_analyzer/PROJECT_BRIEF.md

 - Mean reversion is fast (half-life on the order of ~1–2 daily bars).
 - Extreme z-score events occur at a moderate frequency and typically resolve within a few bars (parameter-dependent).

-- These conclusions suggest that the model could be profitable in practice, as it fulfils the main requirements for a mean reversion strategy based on the spread.
+- **These conclusions suggest that the model could be profitable in practice, as it fulfils the main requirements for a mean reversion strategy based on the spread**.

 ## What this project demonstrates